Referral information

 You do not have to refer yourself; you can ask your GP to do it for you if you prefer.
 If you have already been referred and accepted into NRGDS, you do not need to self-refer.

-If you fit the criteria described above and would like to refer yourself to the NRGDS you can do so by downloading and filling out this self-referral form.
+If you fit the criteria described above and would like to refer yourself to the NRGDS you can do so by completing this self-referral form.

 If you’re supporting someone else to self-refer, you may find this easy read consent form useful.
-You must also complete the self-referral form above.
+You must also complete the self-referral form.

 Alternatively, you can contact NRGDS and ask us to post or email you the form.
-When you have filled in the form, please follow the instructions below to return the form to us.
+When you have completed the form, please return the form to us in one of the following ways:

 Useful information to have to hand when completing the form